Skip to content

 • Valid YAML syntax in config.yaml

-• Valid frontmatter in directives and agents
+• Valid frontmatter in rules and agents

 • Required fields present on all entities